umidahikmat/languageproject/src/docs/introduction.md

 * Classroom assignments
 * Research purposes
 * Practice correcting learner errors
-* practice parcing words and sentences
+* Practice parsing words and sentences
 * Self-improvement of Uzbek grammar, vocabulary, fluency or conversation skills

 This site can be used at the undergraduate and graduate level in: